Frequently Asked Questions

 There are multiple staff members to advocate for off-campus student concerns and assist in reducing the challenges that off-campus students may face.

 The fastest and easiest way to request a student parking permit is online.
-To do this, you must login to Zipline.
-Click on the 'Students' tab and you should see the 'Parking' link on the 'Student Services' tab.
-This link will take you to the permit request page.
+To do this, you must login to MyAkron.Under the "My Experience" tab, click "Parking".
+Then, select the correct student title (resident, commuter, or graduate).
+This will take you to the correct application to fill out for your parknig permit.
+Fill in all fields, and click save.
 After you request a permit, you should receive the permit at your mailing address about a week before the semester begins.
 You will only be able to add a permit to your student account until the deadline for that semester.
 This deadline will generally be about three weeks prior to the start of classes, but the specific date will be published on Parking Services' home page.
 After this deadline you will have to go to the Parking Office and pick up your permit in person.
 For more information, visit http://www.uakron.edu/parking/.

 Here is the link for the Fall and Spring Roo Express Routes: http://www.uakron.edu/parking/roo-express/spring-and-fall-routes.dot?